charlietriplett/OpenA11yEngineer/_checklist-web/radio.markdown

     Expresses its state (selected, checked, disabled)

 keyboard:
   tab: |
       Focus visibly moves to the checked radio input in the group.
 If a radio button is not checked, focus moves to the first radio button in the group.
   spacebar: |
       If the radio button with focus is not checked, changes the state to checked.
 Otherwise, does nothing.
   arrow-keys: |
       Moves focus to and checks the previous or next radio button in the group

 mobile:
   swipe: |
       Focus moves to the element, expresses its state
   doubletap: |
       If the radio button with focus is not checked, changes the state to checked.
 Otherwise, does nothing.

+media:
+  Screenflow0.mp4: |
+    iOS Voiceover Safari
+  Screenflow1.mp4: |
+    Android Talkback Chrome
+  Screenflow2.mp4: |
+    Windows JAWS Chrome
+  Screenflow3.mp4: |
+    OSX Voiceover Safari
+  Screenflow4.mp4: |
+    Windows NVDA Firefox

 ---

 ## Code examples